7 Best Red Wines for Beginners (2026): Smooth, Easy & Under $25

-Not all red wines are created equal.
+Not all red wines are created equal — and the wrong first bottle can put you off red wine for years.
 Here are the most approachable ones to start your journey.

 What Makes a Red Wine “Beginner-Friendly”?